ndemou/Out-PingStats/README.md

     # To test network connection to 10.1.1.1 by pinging at 4 pings per second:
     Out-PingStats -PingsPerSec 4 10.1.1.1

 If you want to evaluate your connection to a specific host (e.g. when you want to test your ethernet/WIFI quality) you specify the host with `-Target` and maybe also set a higher ping rate (with `-PingsPerSec`).
 In this case Out-PingStats will obviously only ping the host you specified.

 ### Understanding the graphs

 The **LAST RTTs** graph at the top shows one bar for every ping/DNS query.
-It's a bit better than looking at the text output of the ping command.
+It's a bit better than looking at the raw output of `ping.exe`.
 Timeouts/lost packets will appear as a bar of red stars:

 ![image](https://user-images.githubusercontent.com/4411400/204651924-730d2144-0dbf-41b8-a825-8e53f8072165.png)

 The **RTT HISTOGRAM** includes the most recent few hundred pings.
 If you don't know what a histogram is take a look at [wikipedia](https://en.wikipedia.org/wiki/Histogram), it's a very interesting way of representing a group of measurements.
-In any case you will need some experience with this graph to get a feeling of what is *normal* and what is not but I think it worths the small effort.
+In any case you will need some experience with this graph to get a feeling of what is *normal* and what is not but I think it worths the time spent.
 Take a look at the examples below for a quick start.

 #### Slow updating graphs

 All graphs except LAST RTTs and HISTOGRAM are **slow updating graphs**.
-Each bar in them represents some **indicator of network quality** that is computed for a fixed *period* of several seconds.
+Each bar represents some **indicator of network quality** that is computed for a fixed *period* of several seconds.
+We get all the RTTs of that period and we aggregate them to one value.
 The *period* is by default 2 minutes but can be changed with `-AggregationSeconds`.
 In the x-axis you get a tick every 10 periods (so 20 mins by default).

 > **For all these graphs the lower the better**

+**% of TIME with LOW RESPONDERS** This is computed only when evaluating the quality of the uplink to the internet.
+In that case we ping about a dozen hosts in parallel.
+Some times a few of them may not respond.
+This graph shows the percentage of time where at least about half of them called to reply.

 **RTT BASELINE** `= min(RTT)` for the period.